Linda0840/recipe-EDA/README.md

 <iframe src="assets/Part_2_Fail_To_Reject.html" width=600 height=550 frameBorder=0></iframe>

 From the graph, we can see that there are some visible difference in the distribution of minutes when comparing missing and non-missing data.
-We performed a permutation testing to determine if these two groups could be from the same population:
+We performed a permutation testing by using __difference in means__ to determine if these two groups could be from the same population:

 <iframe src="assets/Part_2_Minutes.html" width=600 height=550 frameBorder=0></iframe>